-The council has recently re-introduced market supplement payments to children's social workers to address the ongoing recruitment difficulties and to ensure the council remains competitive in the recruitment market.
-Apart from children's social workers, there are only a small number of supplements in existence and these have planned end dates.
-Individual service areas do not have discretion to apply market supplements and there is a governance structure in place to agree any new supplements based on a sound business case.
+The council has recently re-introduced a market supplement policy and the General Purposes Committee recently agreed recruitment and retention allowances for some social work staff.
+Individual service areas do not have discretion to apply market supplements or other recruitment and retention payments and there is a governance structure in place to agree any new supplements based on a sound business case.